 In 2015 the Legislature gave authority to the Coordinating Commission to administer the Community College Gap Assistance Program, which had a formal start date of July 1, 2016.
-Through lottery funds, this program will receive roughly \$1.4 million annually.
-These funds will be distributed to the state's six community colleges, which will recruit and select eligible low-income students in eligible non-credit vocational programs to receive grants.
+Through lottery funds, the Gap program receives roughly \$1.4 million annually.
+These funds are distributed to the state's six community colleges, which recruit and select eligible low-income students enrolled in short-term non-credit and for-credit vocational programs to receive grants.
 Student grants can be used for tuition, direct training costs, required books and equipment, and fees, including those for industry testing services and background check services.
-Legislation requires that eligible programs be for "indemand" occupations, such as health services; transportation, warehousing, and distribution logistics; agriculture and food processing; precision metals manufacturing; software and computer sciences; and hospitality and tourism.
+Legislation requires that eligible programs be for "indemand" occupations, such as health services; transportation, warehousing, and distribution logistics; agriculture and food processing; precision metals manufacturing; software and computer sciences; education; and hospitality and tourism.

-Gap Assistance Program Completed Participants In-Demand Programs of Study Completed - 2016-17 and 2017-18
+Gap Assistance Program Completed Participants In-Demand Programs of Study Completed - 2018-19 and 2019-20